 If you’re camping in a small Dome Tent where space is tight, you may not have room for the larger household models.
 Here the personal evaporative fan models will work best.
 While they don’t offer you the cooling capacity of household units, they will provide some relief on those hot sticky nights.

-Cost is always a factor.
+Cost of the portable air conditioner for my tent is always a factor.

 As with any piece of camping equipment, you will pay the price for the right quality equipment.
 Choosing the correct air conditioner for your camping Style is a great way to get some added benefit from this piece of equipment.